13 Common mistakes using PCMs in R

 - If you don’t know what issue the message is referring to, first make sure the basics are correct.
 Check your code carefully for typos, missing parentheses etc. Ensure that you are using the right data and tree, and that you have used the correct variable names and function names etc.

 - Run through all your code again slowly to check you didn’t miss an important step.
 Look at the data (and the tree) at every stage to make sure they are changing as you expect them to.
+Make sure you didn’t accidentally overwrite an object with something that has the same name.

 - Restart R Studio, and clear the Global Environment by clicking the little broom button on the top right hand panel in a standard R Studio set up.
 Then try to run the code again.